DataCanvasIO/HyperTS/docs/en_US/source/contents/0300_dataformat.rst

     x, x, x, ..., x     x, x, x, ..., x     x, x, x, ..., x         x, x, x, ..., x      y x, x, x, ..., x     x, x, x, ..., x     x, x, x, ..., x         x, x, x, ..., x      y

 Every row stands for one sample data, which has *n+1* feature variables.
-The observations *x, x, x, ..., x* of one variable （``var_col_0``） over a time period are placed in the top-left cell.
+The observations *x, x, x, ..., x* of one variable （``var_col_0``） over a time period are listed in one cell (the top-left).
 Target *y* represents the label of the sample.

 .. note::

-  - The main difference between the forecasting and classification/regression data format is the reprsentation of time sequence.
-For forecasting task, data measured in every time index is listed in every row.
-However, for classification/regression, the time sequences are listed in one cell.
-The dataframe could contain more samples (in row).
-The target variable y is category. 分类或者回归任务是针对一个样本判断其行为, 故与预测任务的数据形式不同, 预测数据每一行表示一个时间点各个变量的值, 而分类或预测数据每一行表示一个样本, 而每一个cell,  即 **x, x, x, ..., x** 表示某样本在 len(x, x, x, ..., x) 长度的时间片段某变量随时间波动的情况。每个样本根据各个变量的序列行为判别 ``target`` 的类别(分类)或者数值(回归)。
+  - The main difference between the forecasting and classification/regression data format is the representation of time sequence.
+For forecasting task, the time-stamped data are listed in one column.
+However, for classification/regression, the time-stamped data are squeezed in one cell.
+By doing this, the DataFrame could contain more samples in rows.
+And the sample labels *y* are listed in the ``target`` column.
-  - 直觉上, ``pandas DataFrame`` 是一二维数据表, 每一个cell储存一个数值, 现在我们储存一个序列, 从而将三维数据嵌套在二维数据表中, 这也是我们称之为 **nested DataFrame** 的原因。
+  - The ``pandas.DataFrame`` is apparently a two-dimensional table.
+However, it's actually a three-dimensional data, since each cell stores a time series data.
+That's why we called it as **nested DataFrame**.
-  - 分类或回归任务的目标是判别每一个样本的类别或者行为, 故数据的走势是关键特质, 所以为了简单起见, 我们在存储时省略去TimeStamp的信息。
+  - For classification/regression tasks, the trends between samples are key features.
+Therefore, the TimeStamp information are ignored to simplify the process.

 Example
 ************